-Waiving the Praxis® Core exam: Students who have already achieved high scores on any of the following tests may be able to waive taking the Praxis® Core exam: Scholastic Aptitude Test (SAT), Graduate Record Exam (GRE), American College Testing (ACT), or the Prueba de Aptitud Academica (PAA)/ESLAT/TOEFL.
+Waiving the Praxis® Core exam: Students who have already achieved high scores on any of the following tests may be able to waive taking the Praxis® Core exam: Scholastic Aptitude Test (SAT), Graduate Record Exam (GRE), or American College Testing (ACT).
 Candidates who do not achieve a satisfactory score on Praxis® Core, SAT, ACT, or GRE will be required to participate in remediation that conforms to forthcoming guidelines.
 For more information about the Praxis® Core exam requirement, to view scores necessary for waiving the Praxis® Core exam, and to complete the necessary forms to apply to waive the test requirement, please consult the School of Education's Admission Requirements web page.

 5. For Applicants to the Master's Program: A current professional resume or vita.

 For applicants to the Master's Program: In order to be considered for admission to the Master's Program the following fall semester, all admissions materials must be received by January 15th.